 - 5.1.
 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face. - 5.2.
-We give special consideration to children who: - Have special educational needs (SEN) or disabilities or health conditions; - Are young carers; - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality; - Have English as an additional language; - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence; - Are at risk of FGM, sexual exploitation, forced marriage, or radicalization; - Are asylum seekers; - Are at risk due to either their own or a family member's mental health needs; - Are looked after or previously looked after; - Are missing from education; - Whose parent/carer has expressed an intention to remove them from school to be home educated.
+We give special consideration to children who: - Have special educational needs (SEN) or disabilities or health conditions; - Are young carers; - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality; - Have English as an additional language; - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence; - Are at risk of FGM, sexual/criminal exploitation, forced marriage, or radicalisation; - Are asylum seekers;

+- Are at risk due to either their own or a family member's mental health needs; - Are Children in Care or previously Children in Care; - Are missing from education or absent for unknown reasons; - Whose parent/carer has expressed an intention to remove them from school to be home educated.